What is genetic paternity testing?

 How is testing done?

 The usual process involves taking cell samples from the mother, child and the man being tested.
 Samples do not have to be taken at the same time.
-However, samples taken at separate times may delay the final results.
 If either the mother or the alleged father is deceased, samples may be taken from either the mother or alleged father's parents or other family members, or even from the body of the deceased person.
 Paternity may also be determined by samples taken just from the child and man being tested.

 Every participant in testing is required to present identification (i.e. driver's license, birth certificate) before samples are taken.
 In addition, each participant is fingerprinted and photographed at the time the DNA samples are collected.